 Parents and teachers can help children be more resilient.

 Give children lots of opportunities to take on new skills and experiences.
 Be patient.
-Allow children to make mistakes without shaming them.
+Allow children to get comfortable making mistakes without shaming them.
 Keep encouraging them toward their goals.
 These children will grow up to be resilient teens and adults, with the kind of attitude and determination to handle difficult situations.

 What can I do?